DrPleaseRespect/umpvw/README.md

 ## File associations and the compiled executable

-Use my fork of the mpv-install script: https://github.com/SilverEzhik/mpv-install
+Use a fork of the mpv-install script by SilverEzhik: https://github.com/SilverEzhik/mpv-install

+A compiled version is also available in my [MPV Config](https://github.com/DrPleaseRespect/DrPleaseRespect-MPV-Config/tree/main/umpmv)

 ## Fix 15 item selection limit